GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 That's because resolution is just an informal shorthand for the dimensions of a video.
 In every case that follows, I talk about specific numbers.

-This page has basics for two common command-line media utilities: [Shaka Packager](https://github.com/google/shaka-packager) and [FFmpeg](https://ffmpeg.org/download.html).
+This page describes the basic usage for two common command-line media utilities: [Shaka Packager](https://github.com/google/shaka-packager) and [FFmpeg](https://ffmpeg.org/download.html).
 Why cover two applications?
 While both are powerful and useful by themselves, neither does everything needed to